hendyjho/linux-captainduckduck-python-example/README.md

 Deployment methods are described here: https://github.com/githubsaturn/captainduckduck/wiki/Deployment-Methods

-To start application with gunicorn "captain-definition" file should be used (default) To start application with Flask web server "captain-definition.1" should be used (after renaming file to captain-definition)
+To start application with gunicorn "captain-definition" file should be used (default).

+To start application with Flask web server "captain-definition.1" should be used (after renaming file to captain-definition)